zuz201/Diabetes/README.md

 - **Gestational diabetes (GDM)** - consists of high blood glucose during pregnancy and is associated with complications to both mother and child.

-Some of the signs and symptoms of type 1 and type 2 diabetes are:
-- Increased thirst.
-- Frequent urination.
-- Extreme hunger.
-- Unexplained weight loss.
-- Presence of ketones in the urine (ketones are a byproduct of the breakdown of muscle and fat that happens when there's not enough      available insulin)
-- Fatigue.
-- Irritability.

 To answer the last question and calculate  the probability that I can suffer from diabetes, I decided to use Machine Learning to help me predict Diabetes.

-**The goal of the project** is to choose the ML model with the best accuracy in predicting diabetes disease and use it in user application which help people decide if they are in risk group.

-It is Machine Learning classification problem with two clasess: diabetes and non-diabetes.
+It is the Machine Learning classification problem with two clasess: diabetes and non-diabetes.
 To summarize the performance of a classification algorithm I will be using accuracy, confusion matrix, recall, precision, F-measure.

+## 2. Data Preprocessing